yperea/quiron/README.md

 * Database
     * MySQL
     * Store patients and providers
-    * Store all data of Visit and treatments
+    * Store all data of MyVisit and treatments
 * ORM Framework
     * Hibernate 5
 * Dependency Management